monadius/vscode-hol-light/README.md

 The extension does not start a HOL Light REPL automatically.
 Whenever any command which interacts with HOL Light is invoked, a dialog will appear where a script for starting a HOL Light session should be selected.
 One possible choice is to select `hol.sh` from the HOL Light directory.
 Any other script can also be selected (e.g., `dmtcp_restart_script.sh` if DMTCP checkpointing is used).

+## HOL Light Server

+A special HOL Light server can be used to execute all HOL Light statements.
+This server enhances the extension capabilities by providing execution results to the extension.
+A HOL Light server must be started manually inside a HOL Light REPL.
+OCaml 4.14 is required to start a HOL Light server.

+The easiest way to start it is to open a HOL Light REPL inside the extension and then use the command `HOL Light: Start Server` which starts the server inside this REPL (it will also open a new HOL Light client terminal).
+This command can be invoked directly from the status bar by clicking the `Start Server` text which appears in the bottom right corner whenever a HOL Light terminal window is open.
+A server can only be started when the active HOL Light REPL is not executing any other commands (more precisely, a server will be started after executing all other commands but the client will not be able to connect to this server and an error message will be shown).
+A server will automatically stop when the client terminal is closed.

+Alternatively, a server can be started manually inside any HOL Light REPL (even running on a remote machine).
+The server code and instructions for running a server are in the [`hol_server` repository](https://github.com/monadius/hol_server/).
+After starting a server, it is required to select `Connect to a HOL Light Server` in the list of HOL Light startup scripts (which appears whenever any HOL Light command is executed without an active REPL or when the command `HOL Light: New HOL Light REPL session` is invoked).

+When a HOL Light server is active, a feedback is provided for all executed HOL Light statements: Failed statements are colored with light red color and successfully executed statements are colored with light green color (these colors can be changed by editing the corresponding configuration options).
+When multiple statements are executed (for example by selecting multiple statements and sending them to REPL) then the execution will stop automatically after the first failure.

 ## Code Completion, Hover Info Messages, and Go to Definition

 This extension provides autocompletion, hover info messages, and Go to Definition features for all  definitions and modules.
 These feature use a global index of definitions of all open HOL Light files and their dependencies.
 This index is automatically created and updated if the option `hol-light.autoIndex` is enabled (it is enabled by default).
 Alternatively, the index may be created (or updated) by invoking the command `HOL Light: Index File and its Dependencies`.
 Note that the exetension parsing algorithm is not perfect and it works for files where definitions are separated by `;;`.

 Only explicitly imported dependencies are recongnized.
 That is, dependencies should be imported with `needs`, `loads`, or `loadt` commands followed by a string literal with a dependency path.
 Dependency files are searched relative to paths specified in `hol-light.rootPaths`.
-For example, if HOL Light of a project are located in the `src/proofs` directory then the following path should be added to `hol-light.rootPaths`: `{workspace}/src/proofs`.
+For example, if HOL Light files of a project are located in the `src/proofs` directory then the following path should be added to `hol-light.rootPaths`: `{workspace}/src/proofs`.

 If a project uses special commands for importing dependencies or for proving theorems, then it is possible to inform the parser about these commands by editing `hol-light.customImports`, `hol-light.customDefinitions`, or `hol-light.customTheorems` options.

 Completion suggestions are also provided for imports after `needs`, `loads`, `loadt` and custom import commands.
 By default, suggestions do not appear automatically inside strings.
 One needs to trigger completion suggestions with `Ctrl + Space` after typing `needs "` (or other import commands).
 It is also possible to enable completion suggestions for all strings by changing the configuration option `Editor: Quick Suggestions` (`"editor.quickSuggestions": { "strings": "on" }`).

+If a HOL Light server is active then hover messages are provided for all global definitions which are available in the current HOL Light session.

+## Interactive Notebooks

+It is possible to open HOL Light files as interactive notebooks by right cliking a HOL Light file and selecting `Open with...` and then selecting `HOL Light Notebook`.
+Notebook cells contain statements separated by `;;`.
+In order to execute notebook cells, it is required to start a HOL Light server.

 ## Commands

 All commands can be invoked from the command palette or by pressing the corresponding keyboard shortcuts.

+1) **HOL Light: New HOL Light REPL Session**

+    Starts a new HOL Light REPL.
+This command is automatically invoked whenever any HOL Light command is executed without an active HOL Light REPL.

 1) **HOL Light: Send selected text to HOL Light REPL**